Karthikeyan20020408/E-commerce-_Application/README.md

  5. **Order Management:**

- **For Customers:** Place orders and view order history.
+ - **For Customers:** Place orders and view order history.
- **For Admins:** Track, manage, and update order statuses.
+  - **For Admins:** Track, manage, and update order statuses.
- **Admin Panel:** Admins can:
+  - **Admin Panel:** Admins can:
 - Manage products (add, edit, delete).

 - View and manage customer orders.

 - Track sales and generate reports.
   6. **Discounts and Offers:** Admins can create promotions and discounts.
    7. **Payments Integration:** Integration with secure payment gateways for hassle-free transactions.
   8.  **Notifications:** Notify users about order updates, discounts, and offers.
   9. **Wishlist:** Users can save products for future purchases.
- 9.**Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.
+  10. **Product Reviews and Ratings:** Users can leave reviews and rate products after purchase.